 - Design and develop a Mechatronics system

-Upon completion of their study at Asia Pacific University, students should have attained the following outcomes:
+Upon completion of their Mechatronic Engineering degree programme at a private university in Malaysia, students should have attained the following outcomes:

 - Ability to gain and apply basic principles of Mathematics, Science and Engineering.

 - Ability to identify engineering problems and apply basic engineering principles to solve them.

 - Ability to recognize and apply suitable tools and techniques for engineering practical applications.

 - Ability to investigate complex engineering problems using research techniques.

 - Ability to design solutions for complex engineering problems.